 We just moved in 3 weeks ago and we’re still swimming in boxes!
 So for this introductory post I’m using the pictures of the home’s interior that were from the home listing when we bought it.

 Every room since has undergone a makeover, some (like the sunroom) a complete remodel, and some rooms have been shifted around.
 We also completely remodeled a small guesthouse on our property.

 Since then we’ve also planted 20 more fruit trees, a dozen more berry bushes, and in 2019 we added a nearly 4000 square foot vegetable garden!

 2016: The Killebrew family has moved!

 We actually just moved up the road a few minutes from where we were before and are still in the beautiful South Puget Sound area of Washington State.

-We have found our dream home and property.
+We have found a beautiful historic home on acreage.
 We moved in 3 weeks ago and it still hasn’t fully sunk in – we’re here!

 Our home was built in 1912 with wood milled from the property.
 Much of the home is still original but in absolutely immaculate condition like the fir floors, beadboard on the ceilings, leaded glass and original window casings, the original kitchen cabinets and brick wall where the original hearth was.

 Our home sits on nearly 8 acres complete with gorgeous old cedars and maples, fruit trees, berries, garden area, workshops, guest house, stone greenhouse and a red barn.
 I can’t even tell you how excited we are to get our hands in the dirt come Spring and pick fruit come Autumn!